astrorama/SourceXtractorPlusPlus/doc/src/Config.rst

 Configuration parameter list
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Here is a complete list of all the configuration parameters known to |SExtractor++|.
+Here is a complete list of all the configuration parameters known to |SourceXtractor++|.
 Please refer to the next sections for a detailed description of their meaning.